arangodb/spring-data-demo/README.md

 # Spring Data ArangoDB - Demo

-This is a extensive demo how to use [Spring Data ArangoDB](https://github.com/arangodb/spring-data) with an example dataset of **Game of Thrones** characters and locations.
+This is an extensive demo on how to use [Spring Data ArangoDB](https://github.com/arangodb/spring-data) with an example dataset of **Game of Thrones** characters and locations.

 ## Table of Contents